 “If the Australian market crashes, you’d be bankrupt,” says Matthew Yap, an Australian who runs property tours to the US.
 “It’s always good to have a backup.”

-There’s also the consideration that while rental yields are high now in Australia, they are even better in some other parts of the world.
-Global property investing is not for everyone, but those for a sense of adventure, a nose for a good deal, appetite for the risk of changing currencies, and the time to put in some extra work, it can pay off more than just staying around your home base.
+There’s also the consideration that while rental yields may be high in Australia, they might often be better in some other parts of the world.
+Global property investing is not for everyone, but for those with a sense of adventure, a nose for a good deal, appetite for the risk of changing currencies, and the time to put in some extra work, it can pay off more than just staying around your home base.